juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ```cd C:\Temp\Metadata-tagging```

 3. Check for valid dates in CSV file
-    - open a Command Prompt Window from the Windows Start Menu
-    - switch to the current working directory [C:\Temp\Metadata-tagging]

     - from the current working directory, run:

       ```python check-csv-file.py | more```